-The WHO guidelines for effluents to be used for fishpond fertilization are an absence of trematode eggs (Schistosoma spp., Clonorchis sinensis and Fasciolopsis buski, but these parasites are very rare in India) and no more than 1000 FC per 100 ml of fishpond water.
+The WHO guidelines for effluents to be used for fishpond fertilization are an absence of trematode eggs (Schistosoma spp. are the only trematodes of interest in the Region) and no more than 1000 FC per 100 ml of fishpond water.
 No trematodes eggs are permitted because of the high asexual multiplication of the parasite in its intermediate aquatic host (water snails).
-The FC guideline refers to their numbers in the fishpond, so effluents discharging into these can contain up to 10,000 FC per 100 ml, as there will be a one log unit reduction in the fishpond (if temperature considerations suggest that the reduction will be greater - use equations 4.14 and 4.15 - then the effluent can, of course, contain more than 10,000 FC per 100 ml).

-10.2 PHYSICOCHEMICAL QUALITY GUIDELINES
+12.2 PHYSICOCHEMICAL QUALITY GUIDELINES

 The microbiological quality guidelines are for the protection of human health; those for physicochemical quality are to protect plant health and maintain crop yields.
-In general the physicochemical quality of treated wastewaters used for crop irrigation should comply with FAO's recommendations for the quality of water used for irrigation (Ayers and Westcot, 1985).
+In general the physicochemical quality of treated wastewaters used for crop irrigation should comply with FAO's recommendations for the quality of water used for irrigation (Ayers and Westcot, 1985; see also Rhoades et al., 1992).
 For effluents from WSP treating industrial wastewaters (or municipal wastewaters containing an appreciable proportion of industrial wastes) these recommendations should be carefully checked, particularly with respect to heavy metals and other toxicants.
 For effluents from WSP treating domestic or normal municipal wastewaters it is generally only necessary to consider the following five parameters: